twixlyhq/extensions/README.md

 ## Initialization

 The SDK exposes the `twixlyExtension.init()` method.
-This is the main item point for all extension related code.
+This is the main entry point for all extension related code.
 If you require the script from the web without any module system the item point is available as